alhajee/ckan/doc/extensions/custom-config-settings.rst

 .. note::

    The users still need to be logged-in to create groups.
-   In general creating, updating or deleting content in CKAN requires the user to be logged-in to a registered user account, no matter what the relevant authorization function says.
+   In general creating, updating or deleting content in FMLD requires the user to be logged-in to a registered user account, no matter what the relevant authorization function says.